LeDuble/LeDuble/README.md

 Here are some ideas to get you started:
 -->

-- ❤️ I love analyzing data and visualizing them
+- ❤️ I love analyzing and visualizing data
 - ✍️ Currently learning django (and loving it!)
 - 🎶 Listening improvised jazz or electronic music while coding
 - 🏋️ Training sports (running and bouldering) to unwind and relax